 Divide this number by 24 to get the gallons per hour, and divide again by 60 to get the gallons per minute.
 For instance, a pool that holds 10,000 gallons of water would need a pump that can handle 20,000 gallons per day for a 12-hour turnover rate.
 Dividing 20,000 by 24 would give the gallons per hour, and then dividing that by 60 would give the gallons per minute: 20,000 divided by 24 = 833; 833 divided by 60 = 13.88 GPM.

-Energy efficiency is increasingly a concern with pool pumps because they run for several hours everyday.
-In California, a state with a lot of pools, there are laws limiting pump energy consumption.
+Energy efficiency is a concern with pool pumps because they run for several hours everyday.
+In California, a state with a lot of pools, laws limit pump energy consumption.
 Some pumps are designed for energy efficiency but, generally speaking, the greater a pump’s power, the more energy it consumes.
 In other words, a 2 1/2-hp pump is going to use a lot more electricity than a 1-hp pump.
-Ideally, a pool pump should be big enough to circulate the water at the turnover rate you need, but not one so big that it’s wasting energy.
+Ideally, a pool pump should be big enough to circulate the water at the turnover rate you need, but not so big that it wastes energy.

-Another energy-efficient recommendation is to buy a two-speed or variable-speed pump just large enough to circulate the water twice a day and run it 24 hours a day, seven days a week.
-Most motors cannot run 24/7, but a two-speed/variable-speed pump can be used around the clock.
-This option is more expensive initially, but it saves energy and money in the long run, and these motors are very quiet.
+An energy-efficient recommendation is to buy a two-speed or—better— variable-speed pool pump that is just large enough to circulate the water twice a day and to run it continuously seven days a week.
+Most motors are not designed to run for long continuous periods, but a variable-speed pump can be used around the clock.
+A variable-speed pump is more expensive initially, but it saves energy and money in the long run.
+Most of these motors are very quiet.
 This is also the best type of pump if you have a solar pool heater because it you can set it to circulate water through the heater all day.

 Proponents of this option say that keeping the pump off for a long stretch of time—most people keep their pumps off for 12 to 16 hours each day—lets algae and debris build up and contributes to pH imbalance, all of which requires the pump to work harder.
 A smaller pump that works all the time prevents problems from developing and keeps water cleaner.